Psychiatry

 Why are the rates of restrictive practices in Victoria’s mental health services so high?

-Victoria has the highest rate of restrictive practices in mental health in Australia; and University of Melbourne experts say the Royal Commission needs to act.
+Victoria has some of the highest reported rates of restrictive practices in mental health in Australia, but the upcoming Victorian Royal Commission may not investigate them

 Coercion in mental health care: Finding a new way